Xavius1/subito-graphql/etc/subito-graphql.api.md

     protected viewer: AnyObject | null;
 }

+// @public
+export abstract class Repository extends DataSource<Context> {
+    // (undocumented)
+    protected context: Context | undefined;
+    // (undocumented)
+    initialize({ context, }?: {
+        [key: string]: any;
+    }): void;
+}

-// @public (undocumented)
+// @public
 export const successPayload: ({ message, data, success, code, keyData, }: TPayloadInput) => TPayload;

 // Warnings were encountered during analysis:
 //
-// src/resolvers/DefaultCursorResolver.ts:8:44 - (ae-forgotten-export) The symbol "CursorProps" needs to be exported by the entry point index.d.ts
+// src/resolvers/DefaultCursorResolver.ts:25:3 - (ae-forgotten-export) The symbol "CursorProps" needs to be exported by the entry point index.d.ts
-// src/resolvers/DefaultEntityResolver.ts:8:28 - (ae-forgotten-export) The symbol "InfoProps" needs to be exported by the entry point index.d.ts
+// src/resolvers/DefaultEntityResolver.ts:24:3 - (ae-forgotten-export) The symbol "InfoProps" needs to be exported by the entry point index.d.ts
-// src/resolvers/DefaultMutationResolver.ts:26:48 - (ae-forgotten-export) The symbol "CreateProps" needs to be exported by the entry point index.d.ts
+// src/resolvers/DefaultMutationResolver.ts:49:3 - (ae-forgotten-export) The symbol "CreateProps" needs to be exported by the entry point index.d.ts
-// src/resolvers/DefaultMutationResolver.ts:26:48 - (ae-forgotten-export) The symbol "TPayload" needs to be exported by the entry point index.d.ts
+// src/resolvers/DefaultMutationResolver.ts:49:3 - (ae-forgotten-export) The symbol "TPayload" needs to be exported by the entry point index.d.ts
-// src/resolvers/DefaultMutationResolver.ts:28:9 - (ae-forgotten-export) The symbol "UpdateProps" needs to be exported by the entry point index.d.ts
+// src/resolvers/DefaultMutationResolver.ts:71:3 - (ae-forgotten-export) The symbol "UpdateProps" needs to be exported by the entry point index.d.ts
-// src/resolvers/DefaultMutationResolver.ts:41:9 - (ae-forgotten-export) The symbol "DeleteProps" needs to be exported by the entry point index.d.ts
+// src/resolvers/DefaultMutationResolver.ts:97:3 - (ae-forgotten-export) The symbol "DeleteProps" needs to be exported by the entry point index.d.ts
-// src/resolvers/DefaultPageInfoResolver.ts:9:46 - (ae-forgotten-export) The symbol "CursorProps" needs to be exported by the entry point index.d.ts
+// src/resolvers/DefaultPageInfoResolver.ts:27:3 - (ae-forgotten-export) The symbol "CursorProps" needs to be exported by the entry point index.d.ts
 // src/resolvers/DefaultQueryResolver.ts:50:3 - (ae-forgotten-export) The symbol "GetOneProps" needs to be exported by the entry point index.d.ts

 ```